NeoMeirer/neomeirer.github.io/_posts/nutrition/2023-12-13-LunchDesert.md

 - 25g Walnuts
 - 2 Tbsp Flax seeds
 - 1 brazil nut
 - 1 Tbsp organic cocoa powder (no additives, as unprocessed as possible)
+*make sure it has >20g of fat content, that's a good indicator that it's not too processed*
 - 1 tsp organic ceylon cinnamon
 - 90g berries (blackberries/raspberries)
 - 50ml natural pomegranate juice (no additives)